twofingerrightclick/svdoever.github.io/src/pages/npm-prevent-error-output.md

 loglevel=silent
 ```

-Using the abolve configuration the `--silent` flag is not required in the task configuration.
+Using the above configuration the `--silent` flag is not required in the task configuration.